Azure-Samples/openai-end-to-end-basic/README.md

 1. Click the **Create** button.

+   There is a notice on the final screen that says:

+   > Following connection(s) are using Microsoft Entra ID based authentication.
+You need to manually grant the endpoint identity access to the related resource of these connection(s).
+   > - aoai

+   This has already been taken care of by your IaC deployment.
+The managed online endpoint identity these permissions to Azure OpenAI, so no action for you to take.

 1. :clock9: Wait for the deployment to finish creating.

    The deployment can take over ten minutes to create.
 To check on the process, navigate to the **Deployments** screen using the link in the left navigation.
 Eventually 'ept-chat-deployment' will be on this list and then eventually the deployment will be listed with a State of 'Succeeded'.
 Use the **Refresh** button as needed.